ctechfilmuniversity/lecture_ss25_procedural_generation_and_simulation/docs/04_submissions/gerdes/04/pgs_04_gerdes.md

 This time, you also have to create a rendering from the scene.
 For that you can use the [Tutorial Rendering](./tutorial_rendering/tutorial_rendering_rendering.md) (the section about Postprocessing Effects is optional for additional stylization).

-_Submission:_ At least one preview image and one animation, e.g. as gif, of your scene, linked in your markdown submission file.
+_Submission:_ At least one preview image and one animation, e.g. as gif, of your scene, linked in your markdown submission file

+**Notes**

+- Collision Preset of ground plane has to be changes to `BlockAll` for custom collision settings in blueprint to work

 ## Final Project

 ### Task 04.03 - Project Ideas

-Think about what you want to do as a final project.
-Next week would be a good time to ask questions about it.

 - would like to revisit shaders
   - implementation of compute shader using WebGPU